KhalidAgha20/comp0034-cw1-i-KhalidAgha20/README.md

 ### Visualization 5: Obtaining the exact locations of volcanoes for individual countries
+#### Where are the volcanoes located in a specific country and ae they dangerous?
 Although the entire web app is meant to be used for serious matters, there needs to be soe visualizations which can be used by everyone.
 This figure is intended to plot the location of individual volcanoes on the map.
 The users will be allowed to pick between a list of countries and the visualization will automatically update.
 This is something